Last updated: October 2, 2023

-Employers really wouldn’t ever have a reason to add caffeine to the company drug test so it may seem silly to ask if you can drink coffee before a drug test.
-If you’re among those who thought so, we’ve got news for you.
-Coffee has been linked to popping a false-positive test result for methamphetamine.
+It may seem silly to ask if you can drink coffee before you report for a drug test.
+However, if you’re among those who thought so, we’ve got news for you.
+Coffee—or rather the caffeine found in coffee—has been linked to causing a false-positive test result for methamphetamine.

-Drinking coffee before a drug test isn’t going to cause any type of false positive for drugs on any of the three employee drug tests on the market.
+Drinking coffee before a drug test won’t cause a false positive no matter which of the three methods is used for employee drug testing.

 - Urine drug test